aliceportentoso/SASP1_talking-instrument-LPC/README.md

+### Music and Acoustic Engineering - Politecnico di Milano
-## Sound Analysis, Synthesis and Processing - Homework 1
+## Sound Analysis, Synthesis and Processing 2023 - Homework 1
 # Talking Instrument using Linear Predictive Coding

 For this homework assignment, you will be exploring the topic of Linear Predictive Coding (LPC) and implementing a Talking Instrument using LPC-based cross-synthesis.
 You will be provided with a test speech signal (speech.wav), a monophonic piano track (piano.wav), and an exemplary processed clip for reference (expected_result.wav). <br><br>